andres-erbsen/dename-writeup/dename.md

 # Implementation details

-We have implemented the core parts of the system in 4000 lines `go` code and integrated it with the Pond asynchronous messaging system (changing 50 lines of logic 200 lines of UI code).
-We also wrapped ssh to support using `dename` to verify user and host keys (2 lines each).
-The code handles both network and server failures but is not optimized for performance.
-Nonetheless, a laptop with a `Core 2 Duo L9400` cpu and a `Corsair Force GT` SSD disk can handle 300 registrations per second, being only slightly disk-bound.
+We implemented the `dename` server and client libraries in less than 4000 lines of `go` using `postgresql` for storage.
+The current implementation is a compromise between performance and understandability.
+For example, in-process state is kept to eliminate redundant database accesses and server signature verifications, but client signatures are verified twice in some scenarios, batch signature verification is not used at all and some invariants are enforced using expensive database byte array indexes even though doing it manually is possible and has shown better performance.
+Nonetheless, a laptop with a `Core 2 Duo L9400` cpu and a `Corsair Force GT` SSD drive can handle 300 registrations per second, being just slightly disk-bound.
 This number may not seem high when compared to non-cryptographic databases, but when looked at as 800 million registrations per month, it is unlikely to become a limiting factor in any realistic deployment scenario.

-TODO: re-measure performance -- changes have been made

-The choice of cryptographic primitives goes as follows:

-- `ed25519` for digital signatures
+## Server protocol and state

+## Cryptography

+No exotic cryptographic primitives are required for the operation of `dename`, but because the choice of specific algorithms dictates performance and log size, will describe our picks and the reasoning behind them.
+For all algorithms, we required a security level of 128 bits and current adoption in real-world systems.

+- `ed25519` for digital signatures.
+Fast signature verification and small signature size are essential for the performance of `dename`.
+Unlike other common digital signature schemes, `ed25519` supports even faster batch verification.
--`sha256` for collision-resistant hashing and entropy extraction
+- `sha256` for collision-resistant hashing and entropy extraction.
+Widely used, fast enough.
-- `salsa20poly1305` encryption concealing messages from servers during the commitment phase of a round
+- `salsa20poly1305` encryption for concealing messages from servers during the commitment phase of a round.
+Any authenticated encryption scheme would work, chosen for simplicity.
-- `salsa20` for non-cryptographic pseudo-random number generation to break ties between requested changes.
+- `salsa20` keystream for pseudo-random number generation to break ties between requested changes.
+Chosen for simplicity.

-The code can be broken up to five similarly sized chunks:
+## Codebase

 - The consensus protocol, implemented as a network-agnostic state machine that uses a `postgresql` database to store its state.
-- The Merkle radix tree.
+- The on-disk Merkle radix tree.
 - `dename` server: accepts client requests over TCP and handles them as defined.
 - The `dename` client library and the command-line client.
 - Various utility functions: `postgresql` error handling, the pseudo-random number generator, a ring buffer, utilities for generating the server configuration file...

+# Integrating with applications

+integrated it with the Pond asynchronous messaging system (changing 50 lines of logic 200 lines of UI code).
+We also wrapped ssh to support using `dename` to verify user and host keys (2 lines each).
+The code handles both network and server failures but is not optimized for performance.